Sitting on a Branch, Enjoying Myself

 Sitting on a Branch, Enjoying Myself (Sedím na konári a je mi dobre) is a 1989 Czechoslovak-West German comedy-drama film directed by Juraj Jakubisko.
 It was entered into the main competition at the 46th Venice International Film Festival.

 Synopsis

-A tragi-comedy about the end of World War II and the roll call of the communist regime.
-With this background you have a part-dream sequence story of the two main characters coming back from the war - comedian Pepe and front line soldier Prengel that become best friends after discovering gold together.
-By coincidence these two meet Ester who is coming back from a concentration camp and now love enters the story with this melancholic Jewish girl.
-Three homeless people are trying to fulfill their idea of happiness.
-They chose the wrong time period.
-The monstrosity of the 1950s is represented by a fanatic young communist, Želmíra, who turns their world upside-down.
+The story follows a part-dream sequence tragi-comedy of the end of World War II and the communist regime, with comedian Pepe and frontline soldier Prengel.
+The two become best friends after discovering gold together, and meet Ester, a melancholic Jewish girl who returned from a concentration camp, with a romance subplot involving her.
+It also includes three people without homes seeking happiness in their time period.
+The state of the 1950s is represented by a young communist, Želmíra, who turns their world upside-down.